 The Directorate General for Water coordinated jointly with the River Basin Authorities (RBA) the elaboration and approval process of Drought Plans, after completing their Strategic Environmental Assessment processes.
 Based on the HIS thresholds, monthly maps of the drought situation in the different management units within each Spanish basin are being developed, and can also be found in the Ministry's web-site.

-Source: Spanish Ministry of the Environment and Rural and Marine Affairs(2007), adopted from UNECE 2009 nare at stream and managers for appraisator anapartor assorts
+Source: Spanish Ministry of the Environment and Rural and Marine Affairs (2007), adopted from UNECE 2009

-Table 15 Evaluation of adaptation measures
+Table 14.
+Evaluation of adaptation measures (UNECE, 2009)